hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 - Discuss the advantages of utilizing job dependencies
 - Implement a job dependency

-## What is a job dependency and why would I use it?
+## Job Dependency

 Most, if not all, high performance computer clusters (HPCCs) utilize a job scheduler.
 As we have previously discussed, O2 uses one of the most popular ones, SLURM.
 These job schedulers aim to allow for fair use of limited computational resources in a shared network.
 In order to most limit one's use of limited resources, it is oftentimes best practice to place programs that require different computational resources in different job submissions.
 For example, perhaps program A needs 12 CPUs, 36GB of memory and 6 hours, but the output of program A is used in program B and it requires 1 CPU, 4GB of memory and 8 hours.
 In this case one *could* request 12 CPUs, 36 GB and 14 hours of compute time, but when program B is running you would be wasting 11 CPUs and 32GB of memory.
 As a result this type of behavior is *strongly discouraged*.

-Now you might be wondering, "Okay, so I need to make two separate jobs, but what if Job 1 running program A finishing at 2am, do I need to log onto the cluster to submit Job 2 running program B?".
-The good news is that you don't need to and this is the exact goal of job dependencies!
-Job dependencies allow you to queue jobs to be dependent on other jobs.
+However, you may be interested in having your jobs queue is such a way that once one job finishes, it automatically queues the next job and job dependencies allow you to queue jobs to be dependent on other jobs.

 Job dependencies are very useful:
 - When you have consecutive jobs you want to run